kho/paralign/README.md

 hadoop fs -get hdfs://YOUR_ANOTHER_WORK_DIR/viterbi/part-00000 fr-en.reverse.viterbi
 ```

-Each line of these two files is a tab-delimited key-value pair, with the key being sentence number and the value being the alignment points.
-If you don't have any sentence pair filtered by `pa-corpus.py`, simply take the values and do the normal grow-diag-final-and symmetrization.
+Each line of these two files is a tab-delimited key-value pair, with the key being the sentence number and the value being the alignment points.
+Simply take the values and do the normal grow-diag-final-and symmetrization.
 ```
 cut -f2 fr-en.viterbi fr-en.al
 cut -f2 fr-en.reverse.viterbi fr-en.reverse.al
 GDFA_TOOL_OF_YOUR_CHOICE fr-en.al fr-en.reverse.al
 ```
+If `pa-corpus.py` did not filter out any sentence pairs, you can now use the alignments with your paralle corpus right away.
+Otherwise, you will also need to take out the keys and extract these sentences from your corpus (therefore to save yourself from the trouble, filter beforehand).